Vikaschamtha-Veloxcore/GitDemo/README.md

 # This is my local Repo.
 <br/>
-New feature add to index.html file
+New feature add to index.html file (try git pull)